-According to the USDA Forest Service, populated areas in Michigan have, on average, greater risk than 18% of states in the US (Figure 32). losco County is particularly vulnerable to wildfires.
-Populated areas in losco County have, on average, greater risk of wildfire than 90% of counties in Michigan and a greater wildfire likelihood than 89% of counties in Michigan.
-This is likely due to its proximity to forests.
+According to the USDA Forest Service, populated areas in Michigan have, on average, greater risk than 18% of states in the US (Figure 32).
+Iosco County is particularly vulnerable wildfires. to Populated areas in Iosco County have, on average, greater risk of wildfire than 90% of counties in Michigan and a greater wildfire likelihood than 89% of counties in Michigan.
+This is likely due to proximity its to forests.
+Furthermore, individuals living in poverty have elevated fire risk and may require additional support recovering from a disaster.78